“My principal listens to me again. Thank you, Greg.”

-Education lawyers for teachers in Norwalk, Stamford, Ridgefield, Wilton, Westport, Danbury, and all over Connecticut must be ready to use due process for teachers to challenge districts that plan to disclose records of personal misconduct that actually are evaluations.
+An education lawyer for teachers in Norwalk, Stamford, Ridgefield, Wilton, Westport, Danbury or any other town in Connecticut must be ready to use due process for teachers to challenge districts that plan to disclose records of personal misconduct that actually are evaluations.

 Workers’ compensation cover almost all injuries a teacher could suffer at school.
 It makes the district strictly liable for every accidental harm that happens in the course of work.
 In return, an injured teacher has no right to sue their employer.
 Not covered by workers’ compensation are intentional injuries.
 In the normal course of work, no employee deliberately harms another.
 When they do, the law frees the district from responsibility.
 When one teacher intentionally hurts another, the second may take the first to court.
 Education lawyers for teachers in Connecticut must advise their clients that their chance of recovery will depend on proving the harm didn’t happen in the normal routine of teaching.